Ole Bjørn Kraft: Personal life and death

 Kraft married in Aarhus in May 1919.
 He died on 2 December 1980.

 He published his memoirs entitled Ung mand undervejs.

 Views

 At the beginning of his political career Kraft's views were based on Christianity and national idealism.
-He objected to the sale of the Virgin Islands to the USA in 1916.
+He objected to the sale of the Virgin Islands to the US in 1916.
 He was among the admirers of the Italian fascism arguing that its corporative ideas should be integrated into the Danish constitution.
 He also stated that not all Danes were the same in that some of them were more truly Danish than others.
+Kraft was an observer at the 1966 meeting of the World Anti-Communist League.